UWAMEGFisheries/BrookeGibbons.github.io/_publications/2014-Letessier-TurtleVideography.md

 ---
 title: "Baited videography reveals remote foraging and migration behaviour of sea turtles.
-Marine Biodiversity."
+Marine Biodiversity"
 collection: publications
 permalink: /publications/2014-Letessier-TurtleVideography
 excerpt: 'We report on observations of threatened sea turtles from multiple deployments of pelagic stereo-BRUVS in Western Australia.'